 Simply put, chronic pain is defined as pain that lasts for longer than 12 weeks.
 This type of pain is perhaps one of the most pervasive medical conditions on the planet.
 It is estimated that over 100 million Americans suffer from chronic pain.
 That’s roughly one out of every ten American.

 However, chronic pain is a bit different from its sibling, acute pain.
 Acute pain is pain that lasts less than 12 weeks.
 Acute pain does not necessary qualify a patient for medical marijuana, though many states (like Missouri and Maryland) leave recommending medical marijuana to the discretion of the attending physicians.
-Other states, like Ohio, stipulate that only chronic or intractable pain qualifies a patient to use medical marijuana.
+Other states stipulate that only chronic or intractable pain qualifies a patient to use medical marijuana.

 I Have Pain, Do I Qualify For Medical Marijuana?

 Since chronic pain is something of an umbrella term, there are many different ailments that would qualify a patient for chronic pain.
 Some of these ailments are even their own qualifying condition, like Fibromyalgia, Parkinson’s or Cancer.

 Below are just a few of the many types of medical conditions that can render qualifying chronic pain in a potential medical marijuana patient: